goossens/ObjectTalk/docs-src/installation/running.md

 platform.

-In priciple, the ObjectTalk executable (**ot**) is a command line tool that take parameters.
+In priciple, the ObjectTalk executable (**ot**) is a command line tool that takes parameters.
 Here is the help you get when you run **ot -h**:

 	Usage: ot [options] scripts